dedicoded/MyCora123/README.md

 ## 🚀 Production Deployment

-### Vercel Setup
+### Replit Setup
-1. Connect your GitHub repository to Vercel
+1. Your project is already configured for Replit deployment
-2. Add all environment variables in Vercel Dashboard → Settings → Environment Variables
+2. Add all environment variables in Replit Secrets
-3. Deploy with automatic CI/CD integration
+3. Deploy with Replit's built-in deployment system

 ### Environment Variables for Production
 Use the comprehensive environment validation: